siddharthsinh-dev/project-cloud-programming-terraform/README.md

 4. Type **'yes'** when prompted to confirm the deployment.

-5. Once, the deployment is complete, you can access the static website through **CloudFront distribution URL** in your AWS Console.
+5. Once, the deployment is complete, you can access the static website by visiting your AWS Console:
+* Navigate to the CloudFront Service
+* Open the newly created CloudFront distribution
+* Access the website through the **Distribution domain name** with .cloudfront.net extension listed in your AWS Console.

 ## Cleaning Up